SugarSecurity/The-Sugar-Scoop/2020/07/31-anti-trust.md

 # Sugar Security Scoop 1 - Trust, Trusts, and Anti-Trust

-> “To assume the best about another is the trait that has created modern society.
+> "To assume the best about another is the trait that has created modern society.
 Those occasions when our trusting nature gets violated are tragic.
 But the alternative - to abandon trust as a defense against predation and deception - is worse.”
 >
 > - **Malcolm Gladwell, Talking to Strangers**